n-elements/website/docs/getting-started/installation.md

 ## CDN

-The easiest way is to include the compiled version of the library directly in your page, using a CDN service like <a href="https://www.jsdelivr.com/" taarget="_blank" rel="noopner noreferrer">JsDelivr</a>:
+The easiest way is to include the compiled version of the library directly in your page, using a CDN service like <a href="https://www.jsdelivr.com/" target="_blank" rel="noopner noreferrer">JsDelivr</a>:

 ```html
 <link rel="preconnect" href="https://cdn.jsdelivr.net">